European countries must be ready to welcome Ukrainian refugees, say the country's Christians

 "So pray for Ukraine and pray for people in Russia but we also need to pray for the world too."

-The vigil also heard from a Pentecostal leader who pastors a church in capital city Kyiv.
+The vigil also heard from Yuriy Kulakevych, foreign affairs director of the Ukrainian Pentecostal Church, who pastors a church in capital city Kyiv.

 He said his family and the whole leadership of his denomination had decided to stay in Kyiv to continue the Church's ministry in the midst of the crisis.